ndri/atproto-auto-blocklist/README.md

 To run this script, you need to set your Bluesky login credentials, the ID of the blocklist to add users to, the search term to find users with and the query to filter the found users.

-The reason there is both a search term and a query is that the AT Protocol only allows you to search users with a simple text query that finds users based on their name, handle or bio and it can return some users that you don't want to block.
-The query is used to filter out those users.
+The reason for both a search term and a query is that the AT Protocol only allows you to search users with a simple text query that finds users based on their name, handle or bio and it can return some users that you don't want to block.
+The query is used to filter out those users and to make sure you only block the users you want to block.

 ### Environment variables